raspberrypilearning/deck-of-cards/en/step_7.md

 --- /collapse ---

-+ So that `populate` generates the deck of cards, we just have to combine items from the lists — for each suit, for each number, create a `Card` object.
++ So that `populate` generates the deck of cards, we just have to combine items from the two lists — for each suit, for each number, create a `Card` object.
 One way of doing this is with nested loops:

 ```Python
 cards = []                          # Create an empty list of cards